Cost-aware Stopping for Bayesian Optimization

 TL;DR: We propose a cost-aware stopping rule for Bayesian optimization that are theoretically grounded, free of heuristic tuning, and consistently achieve competitive cost-adjusted simple regret on hyperparameter optimization tasks.

-Abstract: In automated machine learning, scientific discovery, and other applications of Bayesian optimization, deciding when to stop evaluating expensive black-box functions is an important practical consideration.
-While several adaptive stopping rules have been proposed, in the cost-aware setting they lack guarantees ensuring they stop before incurring excessive function evaluation costs.
-We propose a cost-aware stopping rule for Bayesian optimization that adapts to varying evaluation costs and is free of heuristic tuning.
-Our rule is grounded in a theoretical connection to state-of-the-art cost-aware acquisition functions, namely the Pandora's Box Gittins Index (PBGI) and log expected improvement per cost.
-We prove a theoretical guarantee bounding the expected cumulative evaluation cost incurred by our stopping rule when paired with these two acquisition functions.
-In experiments on synthetic and empirical tasks, including hyperparameter optimization and neural architecture size search, we show that combining our stopping rule with the PBGI acquisition function usually matches or outperforms other acquisition-function--stopping-rule pairs in terms of cost-adjusted simple regret, a metric capturing trade-offs between solution quality and cumulative evaluation cost.
+Abstract: In automated machine learning, scientific discovery, and other applications of Bayesian optimization, deciding when to stop evaluating expensive black-box functions in a cost-aware manner is an important but underexplored practical consideration.
+A natural performance metric for this purpose is the cost-adjusted simple regret, which captures the trade-off between solution quality and cumulative evaluation cost.
+While several heuristic or adaptive stopping rules have been proposed, they lack guarantees ensuring stopping before incurring excessive function evaluation costs.
+We propose a principled cost-aware stopping rule for Bayesian optimization that adapts to varying evaluation costs without heuristic tuning.
+Our rule is grounded in a theoretical connection to state-of-the-art cost-aware acquisition functions, namely the Pandora's Box Gittins Index (PBGI) and log expected improvement per cost (LogEIPC).
+We prove a theoretical guarantee bounding the expected cost-adjusted simple regret incurred by our stopping rule when paired with either acquisition function.
+Across synthetic and empirical tasks, including hyperparameter optimization and neural architecture size search, pairing our stopping rule with PBGI or LogEIPC usually matches or outperforms other acquisition-function--stopping-rule pairs in terms of cost-adjusted simple regret.

 Supplementary Material: zip